f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

     POST https://{{rseries_appliance1_ip}}:8888/restconf/data/openconfig-system:system/f5-system-licensing:licensing/f5-system-licensing-install:manual-install

 In the body of the API call enter the edited license in the proper area.
 Below is the full body with the escaped double quotes in the license.
-Note the file has been obsfucated from its original:
+Note the file has been obfuscated from its original:

 .. code-block:: json